2018 Overwatch League Grand Finals: Venue and ticketing

 The Barclays Center in New York was selected as the 2018 OWL Grand Finals host venue on May 9, 2018.
-Overwatch League commissioner Nate Nanzer noted that the league chose the venue due to its location in a major global city and its world-class status.
+Overwatch League commissioner Nate Nanzer emphasized that two factors influenced the decision to select the Barclays Center as the grand finals host: the venue's location in a prominent global city and its world-class status.
+Nanzer also acknowledged the fervent fanbase of the New York Excelsior (NYXL), stating that the support from NYXL fans played a role in selecting New York as the host city.
 Opened in 2012, the $1 billion stadium has a capacity of about 19,000 and is used by the Brooklyn Nets of the National Basketball Association (NBA) and the New York Islanders of the National Hockey League (NHL).
-The arena has also hosted concerts, conventions and other sporting and entertainment events, including the 2013 NBA Draft, the 2015 NBA All-Star Weekend, the 2016 NCAA Men's Division I Basketball Tournament, UFC 223, and the 2013 MTV Video Music Awards.
+The arena has also hosted concerts, conventions and other sporting and entertainment events, including the 2013 NBA draft, the 2015 NBA All-Star Weekend, the 2016 NCAA Men's Division I Basketball Tournament, UFC 223, and the 2013 MTV Video Music Awards.

 Ticket sales for the finals began on May 18, 2018.
-Two-day general admission tickets sold for $60, with "Master" and "Grandmaster" upgrade packages available for an additional $40 and $75, respectively.
-The package upgrades included extra access to fans, including photos, meet-and-greets, and Overwatch League "swag".
-The Grandmaster packages sold out after few hours of being on sale, leaving only general admission and master package upgrades available.
+Two-day general admission tickets sold for $60.
+Fans also had the option to upgrade their packages.
+The "Grandmaster" package, priced at $75, and the "Master" package, priced at $40, offered exclusive perks, including the chance to take photos with Overwatch League players, attend meet-and-greets with players, and receive Overwatch League merchandise, or "swag".
+Within a few hours of being on sale, the Grandmaster package upgrades were entirely sold out, leaving only the General Admission tickets and the Master package upgrades.
 The remaining tickets for the event sold-out exactly two weeks later, leaving resell tickets in excess of $125.